snabbco/snabb/src/apps/intel_mp/README.md

 — Key **poolnum**

 *Optional*.
-The VMDq pool to associated with, numbered from 0.
-The default is 0.
+The VMDq pool to associate with, numbered from 0.
+The default is to select a pool number automatically.

 — Key **macaddr**